dwarvesf/handbook/engineering-ladder.md

 - Go-to expert in one area of the codebase; understands the broad architecture of the entire system.
 - Scopes and stages work into well-defined milestones to avoid a monolithic deliverable.
-- Regularly delivers software on-time and is constantly working to make accurate estimates and deliver on those estimates.
+- Regularly delivers software on time and is constantly working to make accurate estimates and deliver on those estimates.
 - Known for drama-free launches.
 - Owns the technical testing and performance plan for their projects.
 - Sets direction at the project/service level and consistently influences decision-making at the Pillar level.
-- Idenitifies and proactively tackles technical debt before it grows into debt that requires significant up-front work to resolve.
+- Identifies and proactively tackles technical debt before it grows into debt that requires significant up-front work to resolve.
 - Consistently able to reduce the complexity of projects, services, and processes in order to get more done with less work.

 **Influence**